yusuke-saiki/hpc-home-lab/README.md

 HPC cluster setup guides and configurations for a home lab environment.

 ## Overview
 This repository describes the setup and configuration of a home lab HPC cluster using RHEL and Ubuntu-based systems.
-Included are practical deployment examples including CUDA, Intel oneAPI, OpenMPI, InfiniBand networking, and job schedulers such as Slurm.
+Included are practical deployment examples involving CUDA, Intel oneAPI, OpenMPI, InfiniBand networking, and job schedulers such as Slurm.
-The goal of this book is to provide infrastructure-level guidance to engineers and researchers experimenting with HPC in non-production environments.
+The goal of this repository is to provide infrastructure-level guidance for engineers and researchers experimenting with HPC in non-production environments.

 ## Features / Highlights
 - 2-node HPC cluster on Rocky Linux 9 using Intel oneAPI, OpenMPI, Slurm, and InfiniBand